WUR transdisciplinary community day 2026

 In this session, we would like to reflect together on the role that WUR, as a knowledge institute, currently plays in such networks, and explore how we could move from individual projects to strategic leveraging of such networks to contribute to societal change and transformation on a more structural basis.
 Together, we will work towards developing a strategic agenda based on shared experiences and challenges involved in such collaborations.
 For those interested in more, participants are also welcome to contribute to further development of this agenda beyond the session.

-Session Title: Navigating inter- and transdisciplinary research as PhD candidates: Exploring collective strategies. (session aimed at PhD candidates)
+Session 3: Navigating inter- and transdisciplinary research as PhD candidates: Exploring collective strategies.
+Early career researchers (like PhD students, Postdocs and researchers with a similar level of juniority) are welcome to join this session.

 collectively unpack these tensions and conditions, such as the “double burden” of doctoral identity that hovers between institutional constraints and the demands of knowledge co-production within an inter- and transdisciplinary setting.
 Furthermore, we aim to co-develop strategies that can help PhD candidates navigate working in inter- and transdisciplinary research.
 Through interactive exercises aimed at making the lived challenges visible, we hope to develop applicable collective strategies for PhD candidates in their respective settings.